 A truly stellar source of power.

-We are a European startup building the first generation of fusion power plants using QI stellarators.
+We are a European startup building the first generation of fusion power plants using quasi-isodynamic (QI) stellarators—the clearest, most robust path to putting fusion on the grid.

-QI stellarators will be the power plants of the future, complementing renewables and offering clean, abundant and safe energy for all.
+Stellarators are the power plants of the future, promising clean, safe, and abundant fusion energy for all.

 Wendelstein - 7X